TomDecroos/TomDecroos.github.io/README.md

 <img align="right" width="170" src="https://github.com/TomDecroos/TomDecroos.github.io/raw/master/headshot_tom_small.jpg">

 Hi!
 I am Tom, a 4th year PhD student in the DTAI Research group at KU Leuven working with Prof. [Jesse Davis](https://people.cs.kuleuven.be/~jesse.davis/).
 I research how to **learn from complex data streams** (using both predictive and descriptive machine learning methods) with a focus on soccer analytics. :soccer:

+Some highlights of my PhD are:
-I have a personal **4-year PhD scholarship (aspirant) from FWO Flanders** from October 2017 until September 2021.
-I recently won the **best applied data science paper award at SIGKDD 2019** (out of >700 submitted papers).
-I did a 3-month **PhD internship at Facebook** in summer 2018 where I trained and evaluated deep neural networks that recommend ads to over 2 billion users and improved existing production models to be more robust in A/A tests and use less privacy-sensitive user data.
+- Personal 4-year PhD scholarship (aspirant) from FWO Flanders from October 2017 until September 2021.
+- Best applied data science paper award at SIGKDD 2019 (out of >700 submitted papers).
+- PhD internship at Facebook in summer 2018.
+In this intership I trained and evaluated deep neural networks that recommend ads to over 2 billion users and improved existing production models to be more robust in A/A tests and use less privacy-sensitive user data.

-I am also the author and maintainer of two soccer-related pip packages:
+I am the author and maintainer of two soccer-related pip packages:
 1. `socceraction` [https://github.com/ML-KULeuven/socceraction](https://github.com/ML-KULeuven/socceraction): Convert soccer event stream data from commercial vendors (e.g., Opta, Wyscout, StatsBomb) to actions in the simpler SPADL language and value the actions using the VAEP framework.
 2. `matplotsoccer` [https://github.com/TomDecroos/matplotsoccer](https://github.com/TomDecroos/matplotsoccer): Visualize soccer event stream data and common figures such as heatmaps over a soccer field.